 The best way to go about and standardize this impact is by providing a scale that rates features.

 A typical scale is 3 for “massive impact,” 2 for “high impact,” 1 for “medium impact,” 0.5 for “low impact,” and 0.25 for “minimal.”

-Without an excellent goal, the effectiveness of the impact score and RICE framework as a whole has decreased.
+Without an excellent goal, the effectiveness of the impact score and RICE framework has decreased.

-This number represents how certain you are about the reach, impact score, and their corresponding benefit.
+This number represents the certainty of the reach, impact score, and corresponding benefit.

 Effectively, it aims to act as a fail-safe against reach and impact scores that are too high due to accidental bias in planning.

 Let’s say you understand what the reach, impact, and effort scores are, yet there are gaps.

 In that case, you should add a confidence score to check the uncertainty in such a case.

 Like the impact score, you calculate the confidence by providing a scale to measure the confidence level against.